 Keeping water by your bed at night means you’ll have a ready source of water so you can hydrate if you wake up during the night.

 6. Eat Lots Of Water-Rich Fruits And Vegetables

 Some foods are one of the best sources of pure water.
-The list below shows foods that have the highest water content, and all but one of them are alkalizing Foundation Foods in the Save Our Bones Program.
+The list below shows foods that have the highest water content, and all but one of them are alkalizing Foundation Foods in the Osteoporosis Reversal Program.